 By Dr. Jill Swartz for the Healthy Moms Magazine

 Dr. Jill Swartz is a physician at GoHealth Urgent Care in New York.
 Dr. Swartz received her Bachelor’s degree from Washington University in St. Louis MO and then attended Tufts School of Medicine in Boston where she completed her residency at Tufts Family Medicine.
-Dr. Swartz has experience in urgent care, primary care, and student health and she loves working at GoHealth Urgent Care due to the diversity of patients and issues seen in an urgent care setting.
+Dr. Swartz has experience in urgent care, primary care, and student health and she loves working at GoHealth Urgent Care due to the diversity of patients and issues seen in an urgent medical care setting.
 Like GoHealth Urgent Care on Facebook at www.facebook.com/GoHealthUrgentCare.